 As we come to the end of my 2012 favorite fancy things, I have to say that this may be my favorite.
 Don’t tell the others.
 Backstory: last winter, I was reading that Vanity Fair column, “My Stuff,” in which a very rich person talks about the very expensive things that they simply cannot live without.
 I love this column, because a) approximately 99% of the “essentials” mentioned are absolutely the opposite and frankly a bit insulting to normal human beings in a pretty profound way and b) sometimes someone will slip something quotidian like “speed stick” into their recommendations and suddenly it all seems so absurd and you are forced to confront your own mortality while staring at extravagant leather goods.
 I have always wanted to write one (and I suppose this is it?).
 Anyways, THE POINT IS that some Countess was telling us all about Her Stuff and she was going on and on about the wonders of this pasta dentifrica direct from Italy, and how it is so very different from American toothpaste.
 As my teeth have no national loyalties, I decided to give it a try, and well, Contessa knows her shit.
 Yes, Marvis is is $8 a tube, but you will use it every night and morning and it makes brushing your teeth an event.
 The paste is a different texture — very thick, like putty.
 The flavors are intense — I’ve tried the Aquatic Mint, which is Altoid strong, and the Jasmine, which is this delicious floral-herbal-tonic flavor that leaves your mouth feeling like springtime.
 And if you are going to start anywhere, shouldn’t it always be with a mouth like springtime?

-Here’s to a more glamorous, smarter, wiser 2013.
+Here’s to maximalism and special things, to sparklers and twinkle lights, to a smarter, wiser 2013.
 I hope to find you all swaddled in kimonos, smoking lavender and smelling like mediterranean nightshade.